Friendship City Campaign – Gwanak-gu, Seoul, South Korea – The Royal Borough of Kingston upon Thames, London, United Kingdom

 Shown below are two search results on Naver (the most popular search engine in Korea) – the first one was for so-called “Health Food Shops” which commonly sell dog elixirs and cat elixirs (also known as dog soju and cat soju); and the second one was for “dog meat restaurants”.

-Even if half of these ‘Health’ Food Shops and restaurants serve dog and cat ‘ingredients’ in one form or another, just imagine how many dog/cat slaughterhouses must be present in and around Gwanak-gu, Seoul in order to supply all of these outlets.
+Even if half of these ‘Health’ Food Shops and restaurants serve dog and cat ‘ingredients’ in one form or another, just imagine how many dog/cat slaughterhouses must be present in the vicinity of Gwanak-gu, Seoul in order to supply all of these outlets.

 There are laws in South Korea against selling dogs and cats for consumption yet these laws are blatantly ignored.